Also known as: ring dips, ring dip, gymnastic ring dips, wide ring dips

 What is Bulgarian Ring Dips?

-Bulgarian Ring Dips are a hard calisthenics push exercise on gymnastic rings where you press to full extension and lower with arms flared outward.
-They primarily target the triceps, chest and shoulders while demanding strong core and scapular stability to control the rings.
+Bulgarian Ring Dips are a hard calisthenics dip performed on gymnastic rings, pressing to full extension and lowering with arms flared outward.
+They primarily target the triceps, chest, shoulders and core while also engaging the back and traps.
+Expect a high difficulty level requiring shoulder stability and ring-specific control.

 How to Do Bulgarian Ring Dips